chipotle/livejournal-archive-tools/Readme.md

 > `./getljxml.rb` (Hit return again!)

 Now you should see a bunch of stuff happening.
 When stuff stops happening, look at your folder again.
-You should have a bunch of .xml files in there, each one corresponding to a month of entries from your Livejournal.
-Huzzah!
+You should now have a new `lj-xml` folder.
+In that folder, you'll have a bunch of .xml files, each one corresponding to a month of entries from your Livejournal.
+Months with no entries won't have files for them.

 ## How to use getljxml on a Linux machine